agynio/github-cli/README.md

 ### Pull request review helpers

-Use `gh api` subcommands to script review workflows without hand-writing REST or GraphQL payloads.
+Use `gh pr` subcommands to script review workflows without hand-writing REST or GraphQL payloads.

 ```sh
 # list comments from the latest submitted review by the current user